Harvard MBA is new Tech Beach director

 |

-Sonnier joined the Caribbean tech-connector platform in March 2021, charged with the responsibility of leading its recently launched accelerator programme, TBR LAB.
-The accelerator offers programmes for start-ups, corporates and governments, along with professionals and SMEs.
+He joined the Caribbean tech connector platform in March 2021, charged with the responsibility of leading its recently launched accelerator programme, TBR Lab.
+The accelerator offers programmes for start-ups, corporates and governments, as well as professionals and SMEs.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login